rappasoft/laravel-livewire-tables/docs/filters/introduction.md

 weight: 1
 ---

 Filters are a good way to narrow down your data.
-Version 2 has two ways to interact with filters, either by a popover menu or a slide down area.
+Version 2 has two ways to interact with filters, either by a popover menu or a slide down area, which are configurable on a per-table basis.

 ## Popover Menu